Avdhesh-Varshney/AI-Code/docs/contribute.md

-# 🚀 Setup the Project
+# How to Contribute? 🚀

 Welcome to the **AI-Code** project!
 Follow these easy steps to get started.
 Let's build some awesome AI projects together! 😄